Open-Source-Spatial-Clean-Cooking-Tool/OnStove/docs/installation.rst

 4. Open your anaconda prompt by searching for *Anaconda prompt* in your computer and double clicking on it.

-5. Navigate to the folder that you downloaded and unzipped by typing *cd PATH*.
-Where *Path* is the path on your computer to the unzipped folder.
+5. Navigate to the folder that you downloaded and unzipped by typing *cd PATH/envs*.
+Where *PATH* is the path on your computer to the unzipped folder.
+This will bring you to the *envs* folder of the repository.

-6. Once in the correct path, type *conda env create --name onstove --file environment.yml*.
-There is a folder called *environment.yml* in the GitHub repository which includes all the python modules needed in order to run OnStove.
-By typing the command here you create an environment called onstove with all the modules in said .yml.
+6. Once in the correct path, type *conda env create --name onstove --file jupyter_env.yaml*.
+There is a folder called *jupyter_env.yaml* in the *envs*-folder of the GitHub repository which includes all the python modules needed in order to run OnStove.
+By typing the command here you create an environment called onstove with all the modules in said .yaml.
 Installing the modules necessary can take some time.
 Read more about Anaconda environments `here <https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_.

 7. Lastly, still in the anaconda prompt, type *conda activate onstove*.
 This will take you to your recently created environment and give you access to the packages needed to run OnStove.
 You are now ready to conduct your own OnStove analysis.